melaniefayne/VacuumAgentJava/README.md

 ## How the Agent Works

 - **Starting Position**: The agent begins in the upper-left corner (1,1), always facing north.
-- **Perception**: At each step, the agent perceives its environment, including whether it’s on dirt, whether there’s an obstacle in front, and if it bumped into an obstacle on the last move.
+- **Perception**: At each step, the agent perceives its environment, including whether it’s on dirt, an obstacle in front, and if it bumped into an obstacle on the last move.
 - **Action Selection**: The agent uses the percepts to decide its next move, aiming to clean all dirt and avoid obstacles.
 - **Completion**: Once the room is clean, the agent returns to its starting position and shuts off.